H200 Price Guide: Nvidia H200 GPU Cost & Rental Options (November 2025)

 The latest LLaMA 4 models from Meta are pushing the boundaries, requiring a minimum of 80GB VRAM just to get started.
 It's a stark reminder of how quickly AI model requirements are evolving - what was once cutting-edge is now barely enough to run the smallest of today's foundation models.

-TL;DR – Across major clouds, H200 GPU prices range from $3.72 to $10.60 per GPU hour.
-Jarvislabs offers the most affordable on-demand option at $3.80/hr, and is one of the few provider with 1-GPU rentals, making it ideal for individual developers and experimentation.
+TL;DR – The H200 is currently available across major cloud providers.
+H200 rental prices range from $3.72 to $10.60 per GPU hour.
+Jarvislabs offers the most affordable on-demand H200 option at $3.80/hr, and is one of the few providers offering single H200 GPU rentals, making the H200 accessible for individual developers and experimentation.

 Cloud GPU Pricing Table